rwrozelle/audio-media-player/README.md

 * https://github.com/rwrozelle/core
 * * /homeassistant/components/esphome - required
 * * /homeassistant/components/jellyfin - optional to be able to play artists and albums from a jellyfin server
-* * /homeassistant/components/media_source - use this if you are using dlna_dms and/ jellyfin
+* * /homeassistant/components/media_source - use this if you are using dlna_dms and/ jellyfin.
 If you install Jellyfin custom component, when you open the Browse Media on Jellyfin, you'll notice that at the Artist and Album level, the Play button is available.
 Jellyfin is an open source media-server: https://jellyfin.org/
 * https://github.com/rwrozelle/esphome, the components api and media_player.
 * https://github.com/rwrozelle/aioesphomeapi